Get our weekly newsletter that 305K+ startup teams read

 Why NFX Invested in Centivax: The TechBio Platform Developing Universal Vaccines

-Having co-evolved together, humans and viruses are locked in a biological arms race.
 There’s a saying in the bio world: what doesn’t kill you, mutates and tries again.
-We can develop vaccines or other treatments very fast – but some pathogens are capable of mutating to evade those defenses just as quickly. ,
+We can develop vaccines or other treatments very fast – but some pathogens are capable of mutating to evade those defenses just as quickly.

 Rarely do we come across a startup that has the potential to save millions of lives, if not more.
 Centivax is one of those startups.

-As we’ve seen with the recent pandemic, vaccines are our most effective tool in fighting infectious diseases.
-An estimated 20 million lives were saved globally in the first year since deploying the COVID-19 vaccine.
+Vaccines are our most effective tool in fighting infectious diseases.
+An estimated 20 million lives were saved globally in the first year since deploying the COVID-19 vaccine, for example.

-Centivax is developing such a platform.
-Their platform works by analyzing these widespread infectious diseases to identify their key weakness: the part of their genetic sequence that doesn’t change over time.
+Centivax is developing a bioplatform for vaccines.
+Their platform works by analyzing infectious diseases to identify their key weakness: the part of their genetic sequence that doesn’t change over time.
 Think of it like the pathogen’s universal calling card.

 Once identified, Centivax can develop a vaccine that teaches the body to spot this calling card forever.
 No matter how the virus mutates, the body will recognize the disease and arm itself against it.